aw/hw-statuspage/README.md

 The summary data will then be used to update today's component status (right of the _vertical blue line_).

 Next, the script will fetch the historical incident data from the `incidents.json` URL and update the historical component status (left of the _vertical blue line_).
-Similar to the `summary.json`, the file will be cached in a temporary location, but this time for up to 24 hours.
+Similar to the `summary.json`, the file will be cached in a temporary location, but this time for up to 24 hours (`MAX_AGE_INCIDENT` constant).
 This is to prevent constantly hitting the API to obtain historical data that technically shouldn't change (unless someone has a time machine...).

 ## Contributing